 There will be 4 stocked aid stations with the usual ultra-fare, Hammer Heed, Gels, and Electrolytes and manned by wonderfully awesome volunteers.
-We will also provide 4 water only unmanned stations in between each of the manned aid stations.
+We will also provide 4 water only unmanned stations in between each of the manned aid stations and one Micro Aid station 4 miles from the end.
 It is highly suggested that you have some method for carrying hydration (water/electrolytes).
 This course is more difficult than it looks and there is a reason we offer plenty of opportunities to refill.
 If you choose not to carry hydration (maybe you enjoy cramps, dnf’ing at 20 miles in or you are a camel) that is your own choice but don’t say we didn’t warn you.
 THERE WILL BE ABSOLUTELY NO CUPS AT THIS YEARS EVENT.

 Trash receptacles are located at each aid station.
 PLEASE use them to dispose of your trash and NOT THE TRAIL!
 Anyone caught trashing the trail will be disqualified.

-Indian Mound aid station will be the only aid bag drop site.
-This is approximately 21 miles into the race.
-The aid station will be manned and covered so feel free to pack an extra pair of socks or shoes to change into.
+Drop bags are allowed for Indian Mound and Twin Bridges aid stations.
+The aid stations will be manned and covered so feel free to pack an extra pair of socks or shoes to change into.
 Aid bags need to be placed in the transport vehicle at the start and will be transported to the aid station for you.
-All aid bags will be brought back to the start/finish after the aid station closes at its cut-off time.
+Once you have finished with your bag, move it to the “Back to Finish” area for it to be transported back to the finish periodically through out the race.
+All other aid bags will be brought back to the start/finish after the aid station closes at its cut-off time.
 Any aid bags not claimed by the end of the race will be thrown away or donated to a local charity.
 That does not mean leave your trash behind!
 It is suggested you mark your bag to make it easily identifiable.
 Use your bib number, name, etc.!

-If you must drop please report to one of the 4 manned aid stations or to the finish line and give your bib number to one of the volunteers.
+If you must drop you must report to one of the 4 manned aid stations or to the finish line and give your bib number to one of the volunteers.
 We are tracking you through every station and this is important so that we do not have to send search and rescue out for you and unnecessarily alarm your family.
-Feel free to catch the ride of shame back to the start in Jeff’s Slaughter Wagon.
+Plus, the aid stations remain open until every runner/rucker has past through, that means these volunteers are waiting for you, do not cut the course, drop at the aid stop if you cannot go on.
+The Slaughter Wagon will transport you back to the start/finish area.

 The race cut off on the course will be strictly enforced.
 The aid stations will close in a rolling manner with the cutoff time.
 If you are unable to keep the minimal pace and miss the cut off at an aid station, you may be asked to remove yourself from the race.
 If you refuse to do so you will be immediately disqualified and will be on your own for all aid and support should you choose to continue.
 The cut off is enforced for the safety of the participants as well as the rescue team who would need to search for those lost on the course.
 DO NOT cut the course, if it is determined that any participant cuts the course they will immediately be disqualified from the race and any future Feral Adventures events.